Skip to main content

 }

-MyEnumA and MyEnumB sharing the same type, and MyEnumC and MyEnumD sharing the same type.
+MyEnumA and MyEnumB have the same shared type, MyEnumC and MyEnumD have the same shared type.

 sharing type is object